Teachers College is a graduate institution. In order to be considered for admission to a degree program:

-Applicants who have completed, or are completing, undergraduate and/or graduate degrees at institutions outside of the United States or Canada that are not regionally accredited institutions as recognized by the U.S. Department of Education are required to submit a course-by-course translation and evaluation.
-The evaluations should be sent from one of the two providers listed below.
+Applicants who have completed, or are completing, undergraduate and/or graduate degrees at institutions outside of the United States that are not regionally accredited institutions as recognized by the U.S. Department of Education are required to submit a course-by-course translation and evaluation.
+The evaluations must be prepared and sent by one of the two providers listed below.

-Please note this does not pertain to students from the United States and Canada spending a semester or year abroad, often referred to as "study abroad."
+Please note this does not pertain to students from the United States spending a semester or year abroad, often referred to as "study abroad."

 Teachers College will accept evaluations from the following organizations:

 These organizations provide several types of evaluations.
 Please select the course-by-course evaluation option to ensure your evaluation meets our requirements for admission review.